-The Dermot McAleese Teaching Awards were presented to teaching assistants in the School of Social Sciences and Philosophy recently in recognition of their outstanding commitment to achieving excellence in teaching and learning.
+The Dermot McAleese Teaching Awards were presented recently to teaching assistants in the School of Social Sciences and Philosophy in recognition of their outstanding contribution in the pursuit of teaching excellence.

-The recipients from the School’s four departments were Caroline Mehigan of the Department of Economics, Keith Begley of the Department of Philosophy, Miriam Sorace of the Department of Political Science and Caitriona Delaney of the Department of Sociology.
+The recipients from the School's four departments were Alan Walsh of the Economics Department, Zuzanna Gnatek of the Philosophy Department, Laura Schwirz of the Political Science Department and Anna Siuda of the Sociology Department.

 The awards, which are in honour of former Whately Professor of Political Economy Dermot McAleese, were established thanks to the generosity of graduates of the School of Social Sciences and Philosophy who donated to Trinity in recent years.
-Professor McAleese provided further generous financial support to ensure that inspiring educators in the School can be recognised for the decades to come.
+Professor McAleese provided further generous financial support to sustain these awards for the decades to come.

-The winners were selected through a nomination process which involved assessing their creativity in delivering tutorials; the role of their tutorials in stimulating critical thinking amongst the students; their responsiveness and engagement with students; organisation and problem solving skills; and the contribution of tutorials to the overall delivery of the course.
+The winners were selected through a nomination process which involved assessing their creativity in delivering tutorials; the role of their tutorials in stimulating critical thinking amongst the students; their responsiveness and engagement with students; good organisation and problem solving; and the contribution of tutorials to the overall delivery of the course.